Electone Stagea arrangement of the Cantopop hit, 萬水千山總是情 (Love and Passion)! This is a request, by the most influential woman in my life.

 - The very first note comes with “pb”.
 Pitch bend, in other words.
 Sorry, but I can’t notate it the way it’s done in pro Electone scores without everything getting messy.

 - Please excuse the overlaying notes in the bars with counter melody.
 I can only do this using the layers function in PrintMusic, and I simply couldn’t get the bl**dy rests to position themselves sensibly.

 - On the few bars with counter, the main purpose of this is to bring in the accompaniment.
 If you listen to the original recording, there’s actually a lot of backing guitar action going on throughout the stanzas.
 What I’m saying is, if you prefer such constant accompaniment throughout the stanzas, you could “counter” all the way.
 But you’d have to first amend Registration Memory 3 by activating Chord 1.

 - I didn’t include arc-arcs for this one.
 I think it’s pretty obvious how phrasing should be, given the simplicity of the composition.

 - To be quite honest, this is the first time in my life I’m notating portato notes.
-I’m neither sure whether I correctly understood the articulation after all these years, or whether I should even be using it.
+I’m neither sure whether I correctly understood the articulation after all these years, nor whether I should even be using it.
 I leave it to you to decide …

 - The rhythm.
 I’m being really “simple” here by mainly using the build-in Simple Shuffle 1 preset.
 Hey, it sounds perfect for the job!
-If you really want to, you could add in some ride cymbals, hi-hats, etc.
+If you really want to, I suppose you could add in some ride cymbals, hi-hats, etc.